 Roth Contribution Option

-With IU’s supplemental retirement plans, you have the choice of making pre-tax contributions, Roth (after-tax), contributions, or any combination of the two.
-The annual IRS contribution limit for each plan includes your pre-tax and Roth contributions combined.
+Keep in mind that the annual IRS contribution limit for each plan includes your pre-tax and Roth contributions combined.

 How to Make Roth Contributions